mvc5/mvc5.github.io/overview/middleware.md

 }
 ```

-If the value returned by a controller is not a [http\response](https://github.com/mvc5/mvc5/blob/master/src/Http/Response.php), it is then as the body of the response.
-This allows the remaining middleware components to inspect the response body and to transform it into a value that can be sent to the client, e.g a string.
+If the value returned by a controller is not a [http\response](https://github.com/mvc5/mvc5/blob/master/src/Http/Response.php), it is set as the body of the response.
+This allows the remaining components to inspect the response body and transform it into a value that can be sent to the client.